 Engaging implies accepting risk because in learning what works, some of the pilots will fail.
 That is the price of innovation.
 However, the SIM Initiative is a once-in-a-lifetime door of opportunity, and we should mark our success for what lies on the other side must be nothing less than a sustainable health system worthy of the populations we serve.

 - CMS (Centers for Medicare & Medicaid Services).
 2014.
 State Innovation Models: Round two of funding for design and test assistance.
-Funding opportunity announcement. http://innovation.cms.gov/Files/x/StateInnovationRdTwoFOA.pdf (accessed March 17, 2015).
+Funding opportunity announcement.
+Available at: http://innovation.cms.gov/Files/x/StateInnovationRdTwoFOA.pdf (accessed March 17, 2015).

 - Kresge Foundation.
 2015.
 Kresge invests $4.5 million in effort to capture and share health innovations that shift focus upstream from care to health.
-News Release. http://kresge.org/news/kresgeinvests-45m-effort-capture-and-share-health-innovations-shift-focus-upstream-care-heal-0 (accessed March 17, 2015).
+News Release.
+Available at: http://kresge.org/news/kresgeinvests-45m-effort-capture-and-share-health-innovations-shift-focus-upstream-care-heal-0 (accessed March 17, 2015).